-For a review of the industry, see FED.
-TRADE COMM'N, THE STRUCTURE AND PRACTICES OF THE DEBT BUYING INDUSTRY (2013).
+For a review of the industry, see Fed.
+Trade Comm'n, The Structure and Practices of the Debt Buying Industry (2013).

-gravely ill and took no action to collect the judgment.
+a woman who filed a suit for specific performance of a promise to allot her a parking space next to her home.
+After the judgment was delivered, she became gravely ill and took no action to collect the judgment.
 Six years after the fact, the judgment had still not been performed.
-143